kphongagsorn/onvif-camera-api/README.md

 # onvif-camera-api
 This is an API to control the Axis cameras.
+The API server code passes paramaters to onvif.jar to select and control the camera.

 ###Example calls:
 ####View All Presets: